honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter14/Chapter 14 - Leveraging Shared Memory in the Multicore Era.md

+> [!summary]
+> - *Threads are the fundamental unit of concurrent program*: Each thread has its own allocation of stack memory but shares the program data, heap and instructions.
+Threads run non-deterministically.
+> - *Synchronization constructs ensure programs work correctly*: A race condition can occur whenever two operations update a shared value, so synchronization constructs like mutexes and semaphores ensure threads execute one at a time.
+> - *Be mindful when using synchronization constructs*: Certain sections are critical sections, which must run atomically.
+A good strategy is to have threads employ local variables as much as possible and update shared variables when necessary.
+> - *Not all components of parallelizable*: Some programs have large serial components that can hinder a multithreaded program's performance on multiple cores per Amdahl's Law.
+Programmers must look at other metics when ascertain the performance of their programs.

  > [!important]
 > The terms processors and CPU are used interchangeably.
 A processor is *any circuit* that performs some computation on external data, while a CPU is an *example* of a processor (Refer to [[Central Processing Unit - CPU]]).